Mountain Pass Theorem With infinite symmetry: Concluding remarks

 \section{Concluding remarks}

 Paraphrasing Willem, \cite{Willemminimax}, page 3 Minimax-Type Theorems usually consist of different parts:

-\begin{itemize} \item {Deformation lemma using some pseudogradient vector field. } \item {Construction of Palais-Smale typical sequences, which converge either due to some apriori compactness condition, or which give critical points using additional a posteriori information, typically \emph{topological intersection properties}, like the intermediate value theorem, the Borsuk-Ulam theorem, degree notions, etc.} \end{itemize}
+\begin{itemize} \item {Deformation lemma using some pseudo-gradient vector field. } \item {Construction of Palais-Smale typical sequences, which converge either due to some \emph{a priori} compactness condition, or which give critical points using additional \emph{a posteriori} information, typically \emph{topological intersection properties}, like the intermediate value theorem, the Borsuk-Ulam theorem, degree notions, etc.} \end{itemize}